 Every face and every patient is different, and so should be the treatment.
 Dr. Wright does not do “cookie-cutter” orthodontics.
 His exam always begins with a comprehensive facial esthetics evaluation.
 He will then customize a plan based upon these findings and how they relate to your specific orthodontic concern.
 At the end of your orthodontic treatment, you will have not only a beautiful smile, but the best facial balance and profile possible.
 FACE FIRST ORTHODONTICS means creating beautiful smiles and beautiful patients too!

-Up until about 20 years ago, when you got braces, you had better than a 50% chance of having teeth extracted in order to make space for all the rest to be straightened out.
-Although teeth were usually straight at the end, many times this resulted in less-than-ideal facial esthetics.
-This poor esthetic result was not necessarily because of extractions, but more specifically because of inappropriate extractions.
+Up until about 20 years ago, when you got braces, you had more than a 50% chance of having teeth extracted in order to make space for all the rest to be straightened out.
+Although teeth were usually straight at the end, many times this resulted in compromised facial esthetics.
+This less than ideal esthetic result was not necessarily because of extractions, but more specifically because of inappropriate extractions.
 In a few cases, extracting teeth for orthodontics can actually help the profile, as when lips are too far forward to begin with, or when a patient has difficulty closing their lips due to large prominent teeth.

 In most cases, however, orthodontics can be done without the need for any extractions at all.
 It may end up being a more technically difficult case, but by increasing the width of the dental arches and the smile instead of extracting teeth, facial balance and profile esthetics can be maintained or improved, while simultaneously creating a fantastic, broad smile.

-In summary, our philosophy about extractions can be summarized as follows: Because it is inherently better to keep teeth than to lose them, every effort should be made to reduce the need to extract teeth, so long as facial esthetics is not compromised.
+In summary, Dr. Wright’s philosophy about extractions can be summarized as follows: Because it is inherently better to keep teeth than to lose them, every effort should be made to reduce the need to extract teeth, so long as facial esthetics is not compromised.